-As the name suggests, the podcast comprises three peers (Lee, Richie Spice and Jesse) who are big on social commentary with recurring themes such as pop culture, entertainment, food etc. If you’re into interview podcasts such as The Omenerds and Otherwise? then you’ll enjoy as they sometimes host guests on their show.
-Also their intro is quite catchy.
+As the name suggests, the podcast comprises three peers (Lee, Richie Spice, and Jesse) who are big on social commentary with recurring themes such as pop culture, entertainment, food, etc. If you’re into interview podcasts such as The Omenerds and Otherwise?
+Then you’ll enjoy it as they sometimes host guests on their show.
+Also, their intro is quite catchy.
 Find them on your favorite podcast app or their website.

 The Dickens Olewe Podcast

 Yet another well-produced podcast by a journalist.
-He interviews mostly his fellow journalists on topics such as reporting, digital media, data journalism and misinformation.
+He mostly interviews his fellow journalists on reporting, digital media, data journalism, and misinformation.